 The language of astronauts

 YES!
 Astronauts worldwide are now required to learn Russian Language to aid in their understanding of space technology, especially at the International Space Station.

-Russian Language is the eighth most commonly spoken language globally according to the world’s league table of languages.
+The Russian language is the eighth most commonly spoken language globally according to the world’s league table of languages.
 It is an Eastern Slavonic language, closely related to Ukrainian and Belarusian, with about 277 million speakers mainly in Russia, Ukraine, Kazakhstan and Belarus.
 It is also spoken in other countries such as Latvia, Lithuania, Estonia, Kazakhstan, Kyrgyzstan, Poland, Czech Republic, Slovakia and Bulgaria.
 It is the most geographically widespread language of Eurasia, the most widely spoken of the Slavic languages, and the largest native language in Europe.
 It is one of the six official languages of the United Nations.

 While Russian is the official language of only four countries, it is still commonly understood and spoken in most parts of Central Asia.
 With over 160 million speakers, Russian is primarily a phonetic language and is characterised by a flexible ordering of words in sentences.